Perpetua (typeface): Usage

-A 1938 title page designed by Gill and cut into wood by Ralph Beedham, very similar in structure to Perpetua Titling.
+A 1938 title page spread designed by Gill and cut into wood by Ralph Beedham, very similar in structure to Perpetua Titling.
 Printed by the Golden Cockerel Press.

 Mosley, in an article on Perpetua's development, comments that the design's:openness and small x-height make it far from economical in use, and the delicacy - even spindliness - of its cutting are a severe handicap.
 It reveals its qualities best in the richly-inked and crisply machined first specimen text.

 Perpetua in New Zealand Broadcasting Corporation concert programme from 1962.
 An example of the kind of niche printing on high-quality paper with which Perpetua has always been associated.

 Ultimately, despite Morison's high hopes for Perpetua, it has remained something of a niche face, particularly popular for high-quality printing projects and uses such as headings.
 Morison late in life conceded thatthe question whether the sizes 8- to 14-point fully realise the ambition with which they were begun, i.e. to create an original type serviceable for all kinds of books, does not permit of an answer in the unqualified affirmative.
 Perpetua, it may be said at once, is eminently suitable for certain kinds of books...with which a certain obvious degree of 'style' is desired, as for example, the semi-private printing with which Gill was for a long time intimately associated.

 Comparison between Perpetua Titling (above) and Perpetua (below).
 The display type has much finer details.